dbieber/davidbieber.com/hugo/content/snippets/2021-01-01-programmatically-accessing-chromes-tabs-from-other-devices-data.md

 Why do I want to programmatically figure out which tabs are open on my phone?
 I want to do automatic distraction detection.
 When I'm on a distracting website like Twitter for several minutes during a period when I mean to be focusing on something else, I'd like Bieber Bot to be able to stage an intervention to help me focus.

-The script above should be good enough for figuring out if I have any distracting websites open on my phone, so I may be able to implement the distraction detection and intervention logic even before getting the parsing done correctly.
+The script above should be sufficient for figuring out if I have any distracting websites open on my phone, so I may be able to implement the distraction detection and intervention logic even before getting the parsing done correctly.